Next Start

 If you have a passion for cars, love working with your hands and are always up for a new challenge, a career as an automotive technician may be for you.1

-A career as an auto technician is full of potential benefits: a steady income, a path for career advancement, and a place to put your passion and skills to the test.5 The automotive industry is rife with change as new vehicle technology and high-tech systems are now considered standard equipment.
-Gain up-to-date training and proper education from UTI and position yourself for a promising future.
+A career as an auto technician can offer a dynamic work environment, a path for career advancement, and a place to put your passion and skills to the test.5 The automotive field is driven by rapid technological advancements such as hybrid engines, electric vehicles and high-tech diagnostics, all of which have become standard features.

 276 million+